KanyantaM/reviza/README.md

 Built using Flutter, ReviZa offers a seamless and intuitive interface across various devices.
 The app is designed with a feature-focused architecture and utilizes Bloc for state management, ensuring a smooth and responsive user experience.

-### 4. Tech-Yatu - Your Software Development Partner
+### 4. Luso Software - Your Software Development Partner

 ReviZa is a product of Luso Software, a leading software development company.
 If you have specific software development needs or are interested in our services, feel free to contact us at <kanyanta.1makasa@gmail.com>.